Cabin by the Lake

 - Electrified Bathtub: In the climax, Allison tries to kill Stanley by knocking him into a bathtub and then throwing in a blowdryer.
 She ultimately relents because she doesn't want to become a killer like him and alerts the police who just arrived on the scene, but this just gives Stanley a chance to escape and disappear forever.

 - Evil Laugh: Invoked.
-One of Stanley's early victims doesn't take his repeated attempts to murder him serious and laughs at him like an idiot.
+One of Stanley's early victims doesn't take his repeated attempts to murder him seriously and laughs at him like an idiot.
 After Stanley finally kills him with a boat engine, he lets out a genuinely villainous laugh.

 - Executive Meddling: In-universe.
 The director constantly demands rewrites to include an out-of-place sex scene in the horror movie he's shooting.

 - For the Evulz: The movie's script writer Allison, as part of her attempt to get inside the killer's mind, theorizes that there must have been something that drove Stanley to start murdering teenage girls, such as a bad childhood or his previous writing work never having been recognized.
 Stanley has to explain that there's no reason that he's as evil as he is; he just enjoys killing people.

 - Fatal Method Acting: Subverted in-universe.
 Stanley stages at least two attempted murders on his film set.
 The first time he makes it look like an accident when one of the lead actresses is electrocuted by a defective light falling into a water tank, but she barely survives.
 The second time he doesn't even pretend it to be an accident and tries to have another actress drowned by weighing her down to the bottom, but Allison saves her by shooting through the tank.

 - The Hyena: Assistant Director JC Reddick laughs like a maniacal idiot even when someone is trying to murder him.
 He stop just before Stanley cuts off his head with his boat engine.